-A native of Ottawa, Baird spent three terms as a Member of Parliament and four years as Minister of Foreign Affairs where he advanced Canada/US relations and worked to strengthen ties to the Middle East and China.
+A native of Ottawa, Baird spent three terms as a Member of Parliament ("MP") and four years as Minister of Foreign Affairs where he advanced Canada/US relations and worked to strengthen ties to the Middle East and China.
 He also served as President of the Treasury Board, Minister of the Environment, Minister of Transport and Infrastructure, and Leader of the Government in the House of Commons.
 In 2010, he was selected by MPs from all parties as Parliamentarian of the Year.
 Prior to entering federal politics, Mr. Baird spent ten years in the Ontario Legislature where he served in several Ministerial portfolios.
-In addition to Canfor, Mr. Baird sits on the corporate boards of Canadian Pacific, the FWD Group, and PineBridge Investments, and is a member of the International Advisory Board of Barrick Gold Corp.
+Mr. Baird sits on the corporate boards of Canadian Pacific, Canfor, the FWD Group, and PineBridge Investments, and is a member of the International Advisory Board of Barrick Gold Corp.
 He also serves as a Senior Advisor with Bennett Jones LLP, and is a Senior Advisor at Eurasia Group, a global political risk consultancy.
-Until January 2020 he served as Global Strategic Advisor to Hatch Ltd, a Canadian global multidisciplinary management, engineering and development consultancy.
+Until January 2020, he served as Global Strategic Advisor to Hatch Ltd, a Canadian global multidisciplinary management, engineering and development consultancy.
 Mr. Baird also volunteers his time with Community Living Ontario, an organization that supports individuals with developmental disabilities and the Prince's Charities, the charitable office of His Royal Highness The Prince of Wales.

-Mr. Baird holds an Honours Bachelor of Arts in Political Studies from Queen's University at Kingston.
+Mr. Baird holds an Honours Bachelor of Arts in Political Studies from Queen's University at Kingston and was presented with an Honorary Doctor of Law LLD at Queen's University in 2018.